Order of Barbados

 The Order of Barbados is a national Order of honours and decorations for Barbados.

 History

 The first Order of Barbados was instituted by Queen Elizabeth II by letters patent dated 25 July 1980.
+In 2019, the Parliament of Barbados passed an Act amending the Order of Barbados to include the newly created Order of Freedom of Barbados.
+This new order was designed to be the highest honour Barbados could offer, in order to replace the traditional Knights and Dames of St Andrew.
+However, the act provided that the recipient would still be able to choose between receiving the new Order of Freedom or the traditional knighthood.

 With Barbados becoming a republic on 30 November 2021, a new Order of Barbados came into force that was established with the Barbados National Honors and Decorations Act 2021 by the Parliament of Barbados on 28 October 2021, and which replaced the former Order of Barbados that existed under the monarchy.

 Order of Barbados (2021–present)

 The Order under the Republic of Barbados consists of the following honours and decorations: